hilbix/tino/howto/webdav.md

 Hence even if it is anonymously writable, no harm can be done as I always have the full history.

+### Notes

+If you have some proxies in front of Apache, be sure to configure big enough data sizes to allow WebDAV-Clients to store bigger files.

+- NginX needs something like `client_max_body_size 1G;`
+  - It can go in the top of your file in `/etc/nginx/sites-enabled/`, right before `server {`.
+- According to the Apache Manual `The "normal" LimitRequestBody directive has no effect on DAV requests.`
+  - Hence you do not need to change anything in Apache itself

 ### Apache

 > This is not really complete